 Originally established as the Judaica Music Rescue Project in 2002 and later renamed Judaica Sound Archives (JSA) in 2005, the JSA has become one of the largest and most extensive collections of Judaic recorded sound in the world.
-The JSA provides source materials to Judaic scholars around the world and supports FAU’s Judaic Studies program.
+The JSA provides source materials to Judaic scholars around the world.
 The collection holds recordings that are considered Jewish, such as: cantorial, Yiddish, Klezmer, Hebrew, and also recordings of Jewish performers, conductors and/or composers.

 The Vintage 78s Collection was established in 2009 as a result of an enormous bequest from the estate of Jack Saul, a private collector from Cleveland, OH.
 The full extent of this collection has not yet been verified.
 However, it is estimated that there are between 35,000 and 50,000 78 rpm records that will eventually be inventoried.
 This archive holds historic vintage 78 rpm recordings which were produced between 1900 and 1960.

 The Recorded Sound Archives (RSA) at Florida Atlantic University Libraries was established as a result of significant donations of materials by FAU’s Department of Music and the estate of Jack Saul, a private collector from Cleveland, OH.
 The Recorded Sound Archives features three major collections: Jazz, Judaic, and Vintage.
 Although we are still in the process of itemizing all of the recordings in the RSA, it is estimated that all three collections together total at least 150,000 recordings (including duplicates).

 All items in the RSA are original sound recordings produced on commercial media, such as phonograph records, tapes, or CDs.
 The goal of each of the three collections is to create comprehensive historic collections of original recordings.